 School of Communication

-DegreesBA Dublin City University (Journalism); MSc Dublin City University (Science Communication); PhD Dublin City University (Communications)
+DegreesBA Dublin City University (Journalism); MSc Dublin City University and Queen's University Belfast (Science Communication); PhD Dublin City University (Communications).

 Favorite Spot on Campus:The library's quiet floor.